Stafford and Rural Homes (SARH) encourages you to give your home a make-over from time to time by redecorating.

 Written Highways approval can be obtained from Staffordshire County Council Highways department.

-A non-refundable payment of £110 is payable to Highways on your application for a vehicle crossing.
+A non-refundable payment is payable to Highways on your application for a vehicle crossing.
+For more information, visit the Staffordshire County Council website.

 “I’ve been able to add my own finishing touches including a huge picture of the New York skyline that fills one wall.”